 Buying a dedicated electronic parking brake tool is a small investment that will ensure easy brake jobs for years to come.
 For the infrequent DIY'er, simply removing the EPB motor and retracting the piston manually is a perfectly viable alternative method.

 If you interested in more Volvo content, whether that is DIYs, builds, or news, visit our Volvo hub at volvo.fcpeuro.com.
+If you have any questions about this process, leave them in the comments section below.

 Alex is FCP’s Blog Editor and a Desktop Engineer from Endwell, NY.
 He has over 9 years of experience working on a wide array of import makes, but has found his home with European cars.
 With a BMW and Volvo at home, the garage is always busy.